crymscom/srganalytics-ios/README.md

 ## Installation

-The library can be added to a project through [CocoaPods](http://cocoapods.org/).
+The library can be added to a project through [CocoaPods](http://cocoapods.org/) version 1.0 or above.
 Create a `Podfile` with the following contents:

 * The SRG specification repository: